MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 ### CREATE CUSTOM OBJECTS FROM HASH TABLES

-Custom objects are very useful and they are very easy to create by using the hash table method.
-To create a custom object, use the PSCustomObject class, a class designed specifically for this purpose.
+Custom objects are very useful and are easy to create using the hash table method.
+The PSCustomObject class is designed specifically for this purpose.

-Custom objects are an excellent way to return customized output from a function or script; far more useful than returning formatted output that cannot be reformatted or piped to other commands.
+Custom objects are an excellent way to return customized output from a function or script.
+This is more useful than returning formatted output that cannot be reformatted or piped to other commands.

 The commands in the `Test-Object function` set some variable values and then use those values to create a custom object.
 You can see this object in use in